walmartlabs/zUID/Installation.md

     1. **@program_lib@** (Optional) is the dataset to be used for zUID programs.
 If you plan to use the supplied assembly job, the program load library is required.

+    1. **@srclib_prfx@** is the (multi-node) prefix to be used for the various source libraries of the product

+    1. **@source_vrsn@** is the version identifier to be used as the LLQ for the collection of source libraries associated with this version of the product.
+We generally follow [Semantic Versioning](http://semver.org/) guidelines, with an exception for allowing leading zeros in order to maintain consistency in the DSN LLQ format.
+The format of the version identifier that we'll follow for the foreseeable future is a 7-character node like V*vvrrpp* where:

+      _vv_ - represents major versions (i.e. breaking or non-backwards-compatible changes)

+      _rr_ - represent minor releases (i.e. non-breaking or backwards-compatible feature changes)

+      _pp_ - represents patches (i.e. non-breaking  or backwards-compatible bug fixes)

+      For example, V010000 is the initial version... and V010100 will represent the next _release_ with non-breaking changes, or V010001 would represent a bug-fix on the original version.

     1. **@asm_lib@** is the dataset containing zUID HLASM source code.